ubccr/xdmod-value-analytics/specs/SPECS.md

 People
 ------

-Each person is uniquely defined by their name and a primary organization that they are affiliated with.
-Each organization provides an identifier for that person that **must be unqiue within that organization**.
+Since a person's name is not unique, each person recrod is uniquely identified by the name of their primary organization and a unique organizational identifier assigned by that organization.
+Each organization must provide an identifier for a person that **is unqiue within that organization**.
 A person may be affiliated with more than one organization, each providing a unique organizational identifier for the person but only one organization may be specified as the user's primary organization.
+If a person is affiliated with a single organization it is assumed that is their primary organization.

-In addition, a person may have a list of identifiers used to link them to other entities such as funding agencies or citation clearinghouses.
-A person may also me a member of one or more groups, which are generic tags allowing multiple users to be grouped together.\
+In addition, a person record may have a list of identifiers used to link the person to other entities such as funding agencies or citation engines.
+A person may also be a member of one or more groups, which are generic tags allowing multiple users to be organized together.

-It is assumed that the list of organization names, person appointment types, and identifier types has normalized prior to providing that information to XDMoD. **Organization names must match a defined organization.** XDMoD does not automatially identify and normalize this data.
+It is assumed that the list of organization names, person appointment types, and identifier types has normalized prior to providing that information to XDMoD. **Organization names must also match a defined organization.** XDMoD does not automatially identify and normalize this data.